 The museum has more than 700,000 ancient Chinese artifacts and pieces of art, and the pieces span over 8,000 years of history.
 And the National Palace Museum becomes even more interesting to visitors when you know the deeper history of the artifacts and artwork in the museum.

 The National Palace Museum’s sister museum is the Forbidden City in Beijing.
-When the Republic of China government was being pushed out of mainland China, they took almost 3,000 crates of artifacts from the Forbidden City and brought them to Taiwan.
+When the Republic of China government was being pushed out of mainland China.
+They took almost 3,000 crates of artifacts from the Forbidden City and brought them to Taiwan.
 In fact, the museum holds over 20% of the artifacts that were originally in the Forbidden City!

 This is one of the few attractions in Taipei that has an admission fee.
 A ticket costs 350 NTD (approximately $12 USD), but it is well worth the cost of admission.
 You can purchase your tickets on-site when you arrive at the museum, or you can purchase them in advance on the museum’s website.

 The rotating exhibits are very popular amongst locals and tourists alike, so you will likely have to wait in line before you can enter these exhibits.
-Be prepared for a long wait on the weekends or in the later morning when all of the tour groups are there!
+Be ready for a long wait on the weekends or in the later morning when all of the tour groups are there!

 6. Ximending Shopping District